 8. Vow to buy the “unsweetened” product version

 Take a look at what you like to drink and find out if there is an alternative with no sugar.
-If you want to lose weight, consuming too many sweetened products could be one of the culprits.
-Even foods that are considered healthy like almond milk can have sugar in it.
+Even foods that are considered healthy like almond milk can have sugar in them.
 Instead of buying the vanilla or regular, try the version labeled “unsweetened.”

 9. Power down one hour before bedtime

 Watching TV or emailing on your iPhone right before bed could be causing you to get poor quality sleep.
 Keeping the phone close to your bed while charging can still emit a light, which can hurt sleep as well.
 Light from electronics can delay the release of the sleep-inducing hormone, melatonin.
 Power down electronics an hour before bedtime and give your eyes a break.